FIVE JEWELS OF WISDOM

 few months, you should see a positive change in your life.
 This is not a

-the soul is spiritual love, and by using this technique, you are working
+of the soul is spiritual love, and by using this technique, you are working

 towards union with that soul.
 The soul is the true master within and the inner